To know Jesus and make him known

 If you would like to receive our newsletters, you can keep up to date with our latest news and events.

-Michael is one of our Lay Readers in the Mission Community, leading services around our five churches every week.
+Michael is one of our Lay Readers in the Mission Community, leading services around our five churches.

 Joyce is also a Lay Reader who moves around between the five churches to lead Sunday services.